 A common fear that often holds businesses back is spending too much of their revenue on marketing.
 However, marketing is essential to building a long-lasting business.
 By taking the time to create a marketing strategy and plan, you avoid wasting time and money on unsuitable activities.

-What are the resources needed to create a marketing strategy and plan?
+What resources do you need to create a marketing strategy and plan?

-There are a few key areas to consider when creating a marketing strategy and plan.
-Consider:
+There are a few key areas to consider when creating a marketing strategy and plan:

 Consider these three things carefully and you’ll have a far better understanding of the resources required not just to create a marketing strategy and plan, but to also execute them.